ibm-cloud-docs/Registry/registry_users.md

 # Defining access role policies
 {: #user}

 As an administrator, you can define access policies for your registry to create different levels of access for different users.
-For example, you can authorize certain users to set quotas while other users can only view quotas.
+For example, you can authorize certain users to set quotas while other users can view only quotas.
 {: shortdesc}

 You must define access policies for every user that works with {{site.data.keyword.registrylong}}.
-The scope of an access policy is based on a user's defined role or roles that determine the actions that they are allowed to do.
+The scope of an access policy is based on the user's role or roles that determine the actions that they are allowed to do.
 Some policies are pre-defined, but others can be customized.

 If you started to use {{site.data.keyword.registrylong_notm}} before 4 October 2018, you must enable policy enforcement for each region so that you can use {{site.data.keyword.iamlong}} (IAM) access role policies to manage access to the {{site.data.keyword.registrylong_notm}} service.
 If you do not enable this policy, any user in the account can manage registry resources.
 For more information, see [Enabling policy enforcement for existing users](#existing_users).
 {: tip}